aniasobo/bookfinder-cli/README.md

 * incomplete error handling for fetched objects that include undefined values
 * incomplete testing for the aforementioned errors
 * private methods not unit tested
+* no error handling for missing API key